benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==

+= 1.1.4 =
+* bugfix: audio-only youtube was broken due to changes at YouTube (thanks for reporting [Adrian](http://www.yeahlabs.ca/)!)
+* bugfix: playlist embedding was somewhat broken (again due to changes at YouTube)
+* bugfix: httpv- or httpa- links were only found if the v-parameter was at the beginning of the querystring (as discovered by [Mye](http://virtualassistanttipsthatmatters.com/))
+* added 2 new widget sizes (250X200px and 400X333px)

 = 1.1.3 =
 * new: Player position can now be set to "left" (default) or "center".